hashandom/SwagLab-Testing-Project/README.md

 # SWAGLabs E-commerce WebApplication TestProject
-This project demonstrates end-to-end automation testing of the Swag Labs(https://www.saucedemo.com/) e-commerce web application using Selenium WebDriver and TestNG.
+This project demonstrates manual testing automation testing of the Swag Labs(https://www.saucedemo.com/) e-commerce web application using Selenium WebDriver and TestNG.
 It was completed as part of an internship/job portfolio to showcase practical QA and test automation skills.

 ## 🔧 Technologies Used